Here are the projects we know PlayStation Productions is working on

 The Last of Us TV show is one one of the big premiere projects at PlayStation Productions.
 The show is being written and developed by Craig Mazin, director of Chernobyl and Neil Druckmann, co-president of Naughty Dog and creative director on both The Last of Us and The Last of Us Part 2.
 The show reportedly has a "jaw-drop" moment not in the games.

 Gustavo Santaolalla, composer for the games, is returning to compose the score for the show.
 Pedro Pascal is playing Joel Baker, while Bella Ramsey is playing Ellie.
 Gabriel Luna plays Tommy, Anna Torv portrays Tess, and Merle Dandridge returns from the games to play Marlene.
-Jeffrey Pierce (who played Tommy in the games) is playing a new character The show is set to air on HBO at some point in late 2022 or early 2023.
+Jeffrey Pierce (who played Tommy in the games) is playing a new character.
+The show is set to air on HBO at some point in late 2022 or early 2023.
+Nick Offerman is playing Bill, the paranoid survivalist.
+Storm Reid is portraying Riley Abel, a friend of Ellie who appeared in The Last of Us: Left Behind.

 The Last of Us is one of Sony's most premiere franchises.
 The stories follow a world thrown into chaos as a fungus infection turns human beings into nightmarish monsters.
 Joel Baker, a smuggler who lost some of his family on Outbreak Day, is tasked with smuggling a teenage girl named Ellie to the Fireflies, a group of resistance fighters.